Aerodymier/roblox-endorsed-weapons-fork/README.md

 # Roblox Endorsed Weapons Fork
 This is a fork of Roblox's "Endorsed Weapons Kit".
-It includes some bug/error fixes from original kit, as well as a camera release script located in StarterClientScripts.
+It includes some bug/error fixes from original kit, as well as a camera release script located in StarterPlayerScripts.

 If you wish, you can get the **original** kits from here: